digihunch/chat-service/README.md

 |                                         |                      |                  N/A |
 ```

-In addition to the driver,

-also install `nvidia-container-toolkit` following the [instruction](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html#installing-with-apt) to install with apt.
+In addition to the driver, let's also install `nvidia-container-toolkit` following the [instruction](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html#installing-with-apt) to install with apt.
 Then configure the runtime and restart Docker daemon:

 ```sh
 sudo nvidia-ctk runtime configure --runtime=docker

 sudo systemctl restart docker
 ```
 Note if you do not perform this step, you will come across this error when trying to bring up the model from docker:
 `could not select device driver "nvidia" with capabilities: [[gpu]]`

-## Bring up the application.
+## Bootstrap the application

 First, download the files in this repository.